mariloutb/EntityFramework-Extensions/index.md

 							<li>Minimize time your customers wait</li>
 							<li>Maximize time your customers work</li>
 						</ul>
-						<p class="pricing-tagline">"Time is money" and your customers expect applications to respond as quickly as possible.</p>
+						<p class="pricing-tagline">"Time Is Money" and your customers expect applications to respond as quickly as possible.</p>
 						<p class="pricing-tagline">"B.U.L.K" four letters that will dramatically changes your applications performance forever.</p>
 						<hr class="m-y-md" />
 						<p>Every month, a <a href="https://www.nuget.org/packages/Z.EntityFramework.Extensions/" target="_blank">FREE trial</a> of the PRO version is available to let you evaluate all its features without limitations.</p>